Ancient Roman architecture: Roman roofs

 In Magna Graecia truss roofs presumably appeared as early as 550 BC.
 Their potential was fully realized in the Roman period, which saw trussed roofs over 30 meters wide spanning the rectangular spaces of monumental public buildings such as temples, basilicas, and later churches.
 Such spans were three times as wide as the widest prop-and-lintel roofs and only surpassed by the largest Roman domes.

 The largest truss roof by span of ancient Rome covered the Aula Regia (throne room) built for emperor Domitian (81–96 AD) on the Palatine Hill, Rome.
 The timber truss roof had a width of 31.67 m, slightly surpassing the postulated limit of 30 m for Roman roof constructions.
 Tie-beam trusses allowed for much larger spans than the older prop-and-lintel system and even concrete vaulting.
 Nine out of the ten largest rectangular spaces in Roman architecture were bridged this way, the only exception being the groin vaulted Basilica of Maxentius.

+Roman latticework (transeena)

+The Romans used geometric openwork trellis, grates, and grills, of wood, iron, bronze and stone, to create both railings and infill openings, often windows.